Mount Ararat: Elevation

-Ararat is the third most prominent mountain in West Asia.
+Ararat is the third most prominent mountain in West Asia behind Elbrus and Damavand.

 An elevation of 5165 m for Mount Ararat is given by some encyclopedias and reference works such as Merriam-Webster's Geographical Dictionary and Encyclopedia of World Geography.
 However, a number of sources, such as the United States Geological Survey and numerous topographic maps indicate that the alternatively widespread figure of 5137 m is probably more accurate.
 The current elevation may be as low as 5125 m due to the melting of its snow-covered ice cap.